Ukrainian man pleads guilty to hacking, wire fraud charges

 His lawyer didn't immediately respond to an email seeking comment.

-Hladyr, a 34-year-old Ukrainian national, was a member of a hacking group called FIN7, according to the plea agreement.
+Hladyr, a 34-year-old Ukrainian, was a member of a hacking group called FIN7, according to the plea agreement.

 FIN7 launched attacks against hundreds of U.S. companies to steal financial information between 2015 and 2019.
 It stole about 15 million credit and debit cards.